 If taking carrot juice, these parameters may be slightly different.
 For instance, carrot juice is slightly high in carbohydrates but with a high concentration of vitamins A, B6, C, K, and potassium.

+If you’re like most people, you probably eat carrots because they taste good.
+But did you know that carrots are great for your heart?
 Heart disease is the leading cause of death in the United States; however, eating deep-colored vegetables such as carrots may help lower your risk.

-According to research, consuming carrot juice increases the body’s antioxidant defense while reducing oxidative stress regardless of other cardiovascular risks.
+Further research shows that consuming carrot juice increases the body’s antioxidant defense while reducing oxidative stress regardless of other cardiovascular risks.

 2. Promotes eye health